 Q3.
 Venerable Sir, I believe you made very fast progress in your practice arousing one insight knowledge after another.
 Didn’t you?

 I thought it was only a conventional or conceptual way of practice and not in the ultimate sense that one observes objects such as going, bending, stretching, etc. The Venerable Sayadawji taught me that way as a basic training.
-Perhaps, later would teach me how to distinguish between mind and body, etc. Later on, while continuing this practice, I spontaneously realised.
-‘Wow!
+Perhaps, later he he would teach me how to distinguish between mind and body, etc. Later on, while continuing this practice, I spontaneously realised: ‘Wow!
 This is not just a basic training, but noting physical and mental behaviours, like going, bending, stretching, etc. are also intermediate advanced instructions, too.
 These are all I need to observe.
-Nothing else’.
+Nothing else.’

 Q4.
 Venerable Sir, what do we have to note when we start our practice?
 When going for example, are we supposed to note the mind and body involved?

 ‘Yatha-pakatam Vipassana-bhiniveso’ ‘Vipassana stays with any obvious object’ it is said in the subcommentary on the Visuddhimagga.
 So, one is instructed to start his or her Vipassana by noting any obvious object, i.e. an object easy to note.
 You should not start with subtle or difficult objects thinking that you will be accomplishing the practice sooner than later.
 For example, when a student begins schooling, he should begin with easy lessons.
 He could not be given difficult ones.
 In the same way, you should start with the easiest observations.
 The Buddha teaches the easy way; ‘ when going’ for example, note ‘going’.
 That’s it.